Molecular model: History

-John Dalton represented compounds as aggregations of circular atoms, and although Johann Josef Loschmidt did not create physical models, his diagrams based on circles are two-dimensional analogues of later models.
 August Wilhelm von Hofmann is credited with the first physical molecular model around 1860.
-Note how the size of the carbon appears smaller than the hydrogen.
+The surviving model of methane is from his Friday Evening Discourse on 7th April 1865 at the Royal Institution, where he used croquet balls to illustrate different chemical structures: Thus we distinguish the chlorine atom as univalent, the atom of oxygen as bivalent, that of nitrogen as trivalent, and lastly the carbon atom as quadrivalent. - this I believe I can show you by a very simple contrivance.
+I will on this occasion, with your permission, select my illustration from that most delightful of games croquet.

+Let the croquet balls represent our atoms, and let us distinguish the atoms of different elements by different colours.
+The white balls are hydrogen, the green ones chlorine atoms; the atoms of fiery oxygen are red, those of nitrogen, blue; the carbons atoms, lastly, are naturally represented by black balls.
+But we have, in addition, to exhibit the different combining powers of these atoms.
+This we accomplish by screwing into the balls a number of metallic arms (tubes and pins), which correspond respectively to the combining powers of the atoms represented, and which, while constituting an additional feature of distinction, enable us at the same time to join the balls and to rear in this manner a kind of mechanical structures in imitation of the atomic edifices to be illustrated."
+Hofmann used this as a illustrative model, rather than a representation of reality: the sticks do not represent physical bonds, nor the actual molecule being planar.

 The importance of stereochemistry was not then recognised and the model is essentially topological (it should be a 3-dimensional tetrahedron).

 Jacobus Henricus van 't Hoff and Joseph Le Bel introduced the concept of chemistry in three dimensions of space, that is, stereochemistry.
 Van 't Hoff built tetrahedral molecules representing the three-dimensional properties of carbon.

 Models based on spheres

 Sodium chloride (NaCl) lattice, showing close-packed spheres representing a face-centered cubic AB lattice similar to that of NaCl and most other alkali halides.
 In this model the spheres are equal sizes whereas more "realistic" models would have different radii for cations and anions.

 Repeating units will help to show how easy it is and clear it is to represent molecules through balls that represent atoms.

 The binary compounds sodium chloride (NaCl) and caesium chloride (CsCl) have cubic structures but have different space groups.
 This can be rationalised in terms of close packing of spheres of different sizes.
 For example, NaCl can be described as close-packed chloride ions (in a face-centered cubic lattice) with sodium ions in the octahedral holes.
 After the development of X-ray crystallography as a tool for determining crystal structures, many laboratories built models based on spheres.
 With the development of plastic or polystyrene balls it is now easy to create such models.